The FAM

 3

 Lead with discovery, not price.
-Consultations close at higher tickets than commodity transactions.

 4

-The premium consumer exists and is spending.
-Position yourself to capture them.
+The premium consumer is ready to spend.

 5